-Create postcard-sized Mixed Media paintings, get inspired by the seasons, have an epic, two day collage craft party like we did or collect your children’s mini creations throughout the year to make a calendar!
-This is my absolute favorite, toddler approved project to experiment with first layering techniques and Mixed Media!
+Create postcard-sized Mixed Media paintings, get inspired by the seasons, have an epic, two day Collage Craft Party like we did or collect your children’s mini creations throughout the year to make a calendar!
+This is my absolute favorite, toddler approved project to experiment with materials and Mixed Media layering techniques!

 - Oil pastels or crayons

 - Watercolor paper cut in small rectangles to fit your calendar